 The Alternative & Renewable Energy practice is international in scope.
 In addition to representing foreign companies that develop their own energy projects in the U.S., we also assist international clients that need help in selecting and acquiring American site locations for the manufacture of solar panels, modules, inverters, wind turbines, and other equipment and components incorporated into renewable energy facilities.

-The team also works closely with colleagues in the firm’s Economic Development practice in order to identify the most that can be used.
+The team also works closely with colleagues in the firm’s Economic Development practice in order to identify the most appropriate tax abatement, financing and other economic incentive programs that can be used for a particular site.
 The detailed knowledge of what is available at a state or county level along with personal relationships with the relevant decision-makers can make a difference in the economic viability of a project.

 Our attorneys have always been on Boards of Directors and in other leadership positions of notable trade and business groups in the industry, state, national and even international levels.
 We also remain deeply involved as policy advocates and in related lobbying efforts at the Georgia Public Service Commission (PSC) and the State legislature, including assistance with drafting legislation targeting expansion of renewable energy opportunities in the State.
 We also participate actively in the PSC’s Integrated Resource Plan process that has led to an expanded mandate for the procurement of solar energy projects by the Georgia Power Company.